Skip to content

 9. Under "Data Management" you will find "Forge Key Name" (if you're the GM), fill in the "Key name" used in step 5

-You should be set to go!
+You should be ready to go!